oomol-lab/ovm/README.md

 #### `-versions` (Required)

-Set versions of the kernel/initrd/rootfs/dataImg
+Set versions of the kernel/initrd/rootfs/data

-Format: `kernel=version,initrd=version,rootfs=version,dataImg=version`
+Format: `kernel=version,initrd=version,rootfs=version,data=version`

 When the version number differs from the previous one, the new file will be used to overwrite the previous file.